About

 SOMA is a world of artefacts shaped at the intersection of ancestral craft, digital technologies, and the emotional force of making.

-Founded by Sofia Hallik, an Armenian-Estonian artist, researcher, and mentor, SOMA draws its essence from three lineages: the meditative stillness of her grandfather’s art studio, the tactile wisdom passed through generations of
+Founded in 2016 by Sofia Hallik, a Tallinn-based Armenian-Estonian artist, researcher, and mentor, SOMA draws its essence from three lineages.
+These include the meditative stillness of her grandfather’s art studio, the tactile wisdom passed through generations of craftspeople, and the expanded possibilities uncovered through a decade of research in digital craft.

 A Name with Many Origins